Cookies on this website

 emotion

 The goal of the EmoChi-project is to develop a knowledge-exchange hub to make research on emotional development accessible to children, parents, caretakers, and other stakeholders.
 We are looking to engage in a conversation about what it is we know about emotions in (early) childhood and how we can use this knowledge to improve children's social competence.
+This website is designed to help parents learn more about emotions, with the aim of encouraging meaningful family conversations and supporting children's emotional development.

 News and updates

-We have been working together with Gameloft and Ferrero Int. to integrate the content of this website within a game which introduces children to the topic emotions.
-The launch of this game on both the Google Play Store and the Apple App store is scheduled for October 2024.
+The game is live on both the Google Play Store and the Apple App store.
+To explore the games you can scan the QR code above!
 We have co-designed the game with our partners to feature educational elements to encourage conversations between children and their parents about feelings and emotions in everyday life.

 What is an emotion